-8. Open the Black Waste Tank Drain Valve with a quick pull and make sure there are no sags in the hose.
+- 3. Place the outlet end of sewage drain hose into disposal opening. - 4.
+Open the Black Waste Tank Drain Valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
 Close Black Waste Tank Drain Valve as soon as tank is empty.

+1st - Pull

+Black Waste

+Tank Drain

+Valve to drain

+Black Water

+(sewage)

+Tank, then

+close.

-1st - Pull Black Waste Tank Drain Valve to drain Black Water (sewage) Tank, then close.
+2nd - Pull Gray Waste Tank

-2nd - Pull Gray Waste Tank Drain Valve to drain Gray Water (sink/shower) Tank, then close.
+Drain Valve to drain Gray Water

-NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
-Do not open the Gray Waste Tank Drain Valve until the black tank is drained and Black Waste Tank Drain Valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the sewage drain hose.
+(sink/shower) Tank, then close.

+NOTE: DO NOT OPEN BOTH VALVES AT

+ONCE.
+Do not open the Gray Waste Tank

+Drain Valve until the black tank is

+drained and Black Waste Tank Drain

+Valve closed to avoid sewage back-up

+into gray tank.
+Gray water also rinses

+any black water solids from the sewage

+drain hose.

-9. Open the Gray Waste Tank Drain Valve.
+5. Open the Gray Waste Tank Drain Valve.
 Be sure there are no sags in the hose to ensure complete drainage.
 Close Gray Waste Tank Drain Valve as soon as tank is empty.